Articulation with the fingers: playing cuts and strikes on the ocarina

 Repeating this, you'll be able to perform a series of distinct notes, yet you haven't changed the airflow into the instrument.

-- Begin the first note normally using the tongue, and slur the following 3 notes.
+- Beginning the first note normally, using the tongue, and slur the following three notes.

-- Articulate the following 3 quarter notes using a strike with any available finger.
+- Articulate the following three quarter notes using a strike with any available finger.

 Playing strikes on other notes